 Gun in Airport – Concealed Weapon

-I see more and more that people are attempting to carry guns through airports onto airplanes and are being detained and arrested.
-In most of the cases that I see filed about this, the people simply forget they had a gun with them and then try and go through the metal detector at the airport, and they're promptly arrested and sent to court.
+More and more people are attempting to carry guns through airports onto airplanes and are being detained and arrested.
+In most cases, the individuals simply forget they have a gun with them and then try to pass through the airport's security measures.
+This can lead to serious consequences, including potential charges, penalties, and a complex legal process.

-If it's at the LAX Airport, then the airport court will be the one that handles the case.
-And depending on the gun's circumstances, the prosecutors will treat the patient accordingly.
+If it's at the LAX Airport, the airport court will handle the case.
+Depending on the circumstances of the case, the prosecutors will treat the patient accordingly.

 Gang Member with a Gun